Ireland ‘most exposed’ in EU to latest US tariff threat

 Ireland is “by far the most exposed” amongst European countries to the latest US punitive tariff plan.
 Photograph: iStock

-Ireland is “by far the most exposed” amongst European countries to proposed US tariffs given the high volume of whiskey we export to the country, a leading economist has noted.
+Ireland is “by far the most exposed” amongst European countries to proposed US tariffs given the high volume of whiskey we export to the country, a leading economist has said.

 On Monday, the US trade representative set out a series of tariffs on goods including meats, cheeses, olives, coffee and, most worryingly for the State, “Irish and Scotch whiskies”.

-The Republic, he said in a series of tweets, is the country most exposed the latest threatened tariffs on a per capita basis, with €88.30 of exports per person under threat.
+The Republic, he said, is the country most exposed the latest threatened tariffs on a per capita basis, with €88.30 of exports per person under threat.
 Second on the list was Denmark for which €27.80 of exports per person are under threat.

 The Irish exposure is driven primarily by whiskey, which comprises 85 per cent of total goods under threat.
 Some dairy products would also fall under the US tariff regime.